 5.23 The general manager must not engage, for remuneration, in private employment, contract work or other business outside the service of the council without the approval of the council.

-5.24 A member of staff must not engage, for remuneration, in private employment, contract work or
+5.24 A member of staff must not engage, for remuneration, in:

+private employment; or

+contract work; or

 other business outside the service of the council that relates to the business of the council or that might conflict with the staff member’s council duties unless they have notified the general manager in writing of the employment, work or business and the general manager has given their written approval for the staff member to engage in the employment, work or business.

 5.25 The general manager may at any time prohibit a member of staff from engaging, for remuneration, in private employment, contract work or other business outside the service of the council that relates to the business of the council, or that might conflict with the staff member’s council duties.